TheMTank/GridUniverse/README.md

 - [ ] Sokoban extension.
 An unsolved state of the art AI problem based on a classic video game.

-Using David Silver's Reinforcement Learning course and Sutton and Barto (2018) as a reference, we have a number of algorithms we have implemented from scratch and plan to implement.
+Using David Silver's Reinforcement Learning course and Sutton and Barto (2018) as a reference, there are a number of algorithms we have implemented from scratch and plan to implement soon.
-These can then be compared and benchmarked against each other.
+These can then be compared and benchmarked against each other on this environment.
-The algorithms run on this environment are:
+These algorithms are:
 - [x] Policy Iteration
 - [x] Value Iteration
 - [x] Monte-Carlo (MC) Learning with variations